1. What is the University of Canberra Research Repository?

 - Highlighted research profile - The Research Repository will highlight the research profile of the University by providing a consolidated centralised showcase of the university's research output

-- Research reporting - The Research Repository will support University requirements for DIISR reporting and the Excellence in Research for Australia submission
+- Research reporting - The Research Repository will support University requirements for Excellence in Research for Australia (ERA) submission

 7. What happens about copyright?